LA Rams QB Matthew Stafford in concussion protocol

 Los Angeles has lost four of its past five games to fall two games below .500 for the first time in McVay’s coaching career.
 The Rams’ offense is one of the NFL’s worst so far this season, with a nonexistent running game behind that patchwork offensive line and a pronounced lack of game-changing offensive talent behind All-Pro receiver Cooper Kupp.

-Starting left tackle Alaric Jackson and center Brian Allen are skipping the Rams’ workout Wednesday to rest knee injuries, but McVay hopes both will play Sunday.
+It could get even worse: Starting left tackle Alaric Jackson and center Brian Allen skipped the Rams’ workout Wednesday to rest knee injuries, although McVay hopes both will play Sunday.

 The Rams also designated interior offensive lineman Coleman Shelton to return to practice Wednesday after a five-week absence with a high ankle sprain.
 McVay said Shelton, who has started at right guard and center this season, is likely to rejoin the lineup immediately if he’s ready.